 Success in any new market requires a deep understanding of the competitive landscape – the competitors that exist, their services/procedures, reimbursement rates, and marketing strategies.
-This insight offers strategic input for effective go-to-market decisions.
+This competitive intelligence healthcare demands offers strategic input for effective go-to-market decisions.

 For effective market access decisions, healthcare companies cannot rely on secondary information alone.
 Primary research, which includes conferring with KOLs to get a cohesive picture of the market and competitive environment is vital to formulating well-rounded market access strategies

 Continued advancements in medical technology and healthcare delivery, combined with pressures from payers and regulatory authorities are pushing healthcare companies to adopt evidence-based approaches to their R&D decision-making.